-The very first boot of an Android headunit is from cold.
-This is as if it has only been connected to the power, with no information stored.
-This is always the slowest way of booting Android.
+The first boot of an Android headunit is cold.
+It is as if the device has only been connected to the power, with no information stored.
+This is always the slowest way to boot Android.
 All Android headunits can cold boot or will cold boot.
-All the information is loaded from scratch with a cold boot, which takes the longest time.
+With a cold boot, all the information is loaded from scratch, which takes the longest time.

 Warm boot (FastBoot)

-Not all Android headunits can FastBoot.
-This can be a key consideration of the purchase.
-If you want the system to be available quickly, then a fast boot feature is the only way to get boot time with a fast processor to around 3 seconds.
+Not all Android headunits can FastBoot, and this can be a key consideration when making a purchase.
+If you want the system to be available quickly, a fast boot feature is the only way to reduce boot time with a modern, fast processor to around 3 seconds.

 The Processing power